Guns N’ Roses were in turmoil in 1995.

 Paul.
 Fucking.
 Huge.

-With that in mind, he agreed to a deal which would see GN’R provide a cover of The Rolling Stones’ Sympathy For The Devil for the soundtrack of a new Tom Cruise movie.
+With that in mind, he agreed for GN’R to provide a cover of The Rolling Stones’ Sympathy For The Devil for the a movie soundtrack.

-The whole point of the concept seemed to go over Axl’s head, as he skipped the band’s studio time and decided to record his vocal parts by himself once all of the music had been finished.
+The concept seemed to go straight over Axl’s head, because the fiery frontman decided to skip the studio time and do his vocals alone once all of the music had been finished.

 “That’s one of the biggest, most personal things that Axl and I ever went through.
 It really pissed me off that he brought in an outside guitar player without ever telling me.